-1. The soil erosion hazard varies with soil type, soil surface conditions, the slope of the lands (S) and the length of the slope exposed to the stormwater runoff (L).
+a.
+The soil erosion hazard varies with soil type, soil surface conditions, the slope of the lands (S) and the length of the slope exposed to the stormwater runoff (L).
 General guidelines are as follows:

-Low Erosion Hazard: for S = < 4% and L > 300 feet for S = 4 to 7% and L > 150 feet Moderate Erosion Hazard:

-High Erosions Hazard: for S = > 7%

-2. The higher the erosion hazard, the more critical the design, practice, installation and maintenance of the erosion and sediment control measures.
+Low Erosion Hazard: for S = < 4% and L > 300 feet Moderate Erosion Hazard: for S = 4 to 7% and L > 150 feet High Erosions Hazard: for S = > 7% b.
+The higher the erosion hazard, the more critical the design, practice, installation and maintenance of the erosion and sediment control measures.
 Table 1 below demonstrates this principle.